mustDevTech/taskwizard/README.md

 | **Business Logic** | `TaskService`    | Contains the application's business logic.
 Processes requests from the controller, interacts with the repository, and returns the processing result. |
 | **Data Storage**   | `TaskRepository` | Interacts with the database and provides methods for working with data.                                                                              |
 | **Data Storage**   | `TaskEntity`     | Represents a separate entity that will be stored in the database as a table.
 Contains attributes and methods for working with data.                  |

-**To work with the database:** Dto is not planned to be used, since the project does not require data conversion between layers.

 ## Technologies Used